Ernest Mason Satow: Retirement (1906–1929)

 In 1906 Satow was made a Privy Councillor.
 In 1907 he was Britain's second plenipotentiary at the Second Hague Peace Conference.

 In retirement (1906–1929) at Ottery St Mary in Devon, England, he wrote mainly on subjects connected with diplomacy and international law.
 In Britain, he is less well known than in Japan, where he is recognised as perhaps the most important foreign observer in the Bakumatsu and Meiji periods.
 He gave the Rede lecture at Cambridge University in 1908 on the career of Count Joseph Alexander Hübner.
 It was titled An Austrian Diplomat in the Fifties.
 Satow chose this subject with discretion to avoid censure from the British Foreign Office for discussing his own career.

 As the years passed, Satow's understanding and appreciation of the Japanese evolved and deepened.
 For example, one of his diary entries from the early 1860s asserts that the submissive character of the Japanese will make it easy for foreigners to govern them after the "samurai problem" could be resolved; but in retirement, he wrote: "... looking back now in 1919, it seems perfectly ludicrous that such a notion should have been entertained, even as a joke, for a single moment, by anyone who understood the Japanese spirit."

 Satow's extensive diaries and letters (the Satow Papers, PRO 30/33 1-23) are kept at the Public Record Office at Kew, West London in accordance with his last will and testament.
 His letters to Geoffrey Drage, sometime MP, are held in the Library and Archives of Christ Church, Oxford.
-Many of his rare Japanese books are now part of the Oriental collection of Cambridge University Library and his collection of Japanese prints are in the British Museum.
+Many of his rare Japanese books are now part of the Oriental collection of the Cambridge University Library and his collection of Japanese prints are in the British Museum.

 He died on 26 August 1929 at Ottery St Mary, and is buried in the graveyard of St Mary's Church, Ottery St Mary.

 Japanese family

 Satow was never able, as a diplomat serving in Japan, to marry his Japanese common-law wife, Takeda Kane 武田兼 (1853–1932) whom he met at an unknown date.
 They had an unnamed daughter who was born and died in infancy in 1872, and later two sons in 1880 and 1883, Eitaro and Hisayoshi.
 "Eitaro was diagnosed with TB in London in 1900, and was advised to go and live in the United States, where he died some time before his father.
 (1925-29)."

 Satow's second son, Takeda Hisayoshi, became a noted botanist, founder of the Japan Natural History Society and from 1948 to 1951 was President of the Japan Alpine Club.
 He studied at the Royal Botanic Gardens, Kew and at Birmingham University.
-A memorial hall to him is in the Oze marshlands in Hinoemata, Fukushima Prefecture.
+A memorial hall for him is in the Oze marshlands in Hinoemata, Fukushima Prefecture.

 The Takeda family letters, including many of Satow's to and from his family, have been deposited at the Yokohama Archives of History (formerly the British consulate in Yokohama) at the request of Satow's granddaughters.